nashville-software-school/client-side-mastery/projects/tier-2/daily-journal/chapters/DAILY_JOURNAL_MOOD_TABLE.md

 > **Note**: Remember, challenges should only be attempted once you have completed the main exercise(s) and understand the concept.

-1. Add an `instructors` resource collection in your API.
+1. Add an `mentors` resource collection in your API.
 1. Add an object representing each of the three members of your instruction team.
     ```json
     {